Roy Evans

-Roy Quentin Echlin Evans (born 4 October 1948) is an English former footballer who played as a defender for Liverpool.
-He eventually rose through the coaching ranks to become the team manager.
-While predominantly plying his trade for Liverpool, he had a short loan spell at Philadelphia Atoms and later went on to manage Liverpool, Fulham and Swindon.
+Roy Quentin Echlin Evans (born 4 October 1948) is an English former footballer who played as a defender for Liverpool, where he also had a spell as manager.
+Aside from his time at Liverpool, he had a short spell in the United States; and also managed Fulham and Swindon Town.

 Career

 An England schoolboy international, Evans was a defender who was a long way down the pecking order at Liverpool in the 1960s and 1970s—he also spent the summer of 1973 in the North American Soccer League with the Philadelphia Atoms.
-Liverpool manager Bill Shankly saw something different in Evans, suggesting that he try a career as a coach.
+In 1974 he gave up his playing career to become Liverpool's reserve team coach and was subsequently part of the Liverpool coaching team under a succession of managers.